Trump travel ban: Questions about the revised executive order

 Is it a "Muslim ban"?

-This is becoming a crucial question in the legal battle.
+This is a crucial question in the legal battle.

-On 14 February, a US district judge in Virginia ruled the first order was unconstitutional because it had religious bias at its heart.
+On 14 February, a US district judge in Virginia ruled the first order was unconstitutional because it had religious bias at its heart - an appeals court in the same state ruled along the same lines on the second ban too.

 Ruling on the second version, the Hawaii court also dismissed the government's argument that the ban is not anti-Muslim because it targets all individuals from the six countries, regardless of religion, and the countries themselves represent only a small fraction of the world's Muslim population.